QuantEcon/lecture-source-py/source/rst/troubleshooting.rst

 Fixing Your Local Environment
 ==============================

-The basic assumption of the lectures is that code should execute on any machine that has the latest version of Anaconda Python installed.
+The basic assumption of the lectures is that code in a lecture should execute whenever

+#. it is executed in a Jupyter notebook and

+#. the notebook is running on a machine with the latest version of Anaconda Python.

 You have installed Anaconda, haven't you, following the instructions in :doc:`this lecture <getting_started>`?